MinZhang1987/soc2nssec/README.md

 soc2nssec jobsoc00, gen(class7) version(00)

-* where the variable jobsoc00 refers SOC2000, which exists in the sample data; the variable class7 is newly generated NSSEC 7-level class; version(00) claims SOC2000.
+* where the variable jobsoc00 refers to SOC2000, which exists in the sample data; the variable class7 is newly generated NSSEC 7-level class; version(00) claims SOC2000.

 * It creates value labels according to seven-level NSSEC scheme.
 To switch it off, add the option "nolabel".